-The parties agree that they shall meet no less than once per semester month-to discuss the administration and interpretation of this agreement and any related issues, unless both parties agree - to meet more frequently during a particular month.
+The parties agree that they shall meet no less than once per semester to discuss the administration and interpretation of this agreement and any related issues, unless both parties agree to meet more frequently.
 A party requesting a meet and confer session will provide to the other party a written agenda in advance of the meeting.
 Such meetings shall not substitute for meetings required under Article 7, Dispute Resolution, with respect to the processing of any grievance.